Financial-Times/origami/apps/website/_specification-v1/markup.md

 HREFs in markup **must not** use the `javascript:` protocol.

 Attributes that are normally singletons on a page **must not** be used in components.
-This includes attributes defined by specs external to the main HTML5 spec, such as Microdata and WAI-ARIA:
+This includes attributes defined by specifications external to the main HTML5 specification, such as Microdata and WAI-ARIA:
 - Bad: the ARIA `role="main"` attribute.
 - Bad: the `id` attribute (except as below).